Medicaid → State Stories of Medicaid Coverage → Michigan

 As a first step in MCO recruitment, the MDHHS staff attended a “Pay for Success” convening and a meeting with the Michigan Association of Health Plans (MAHP), where MDHHS, in collaboration with NKFM, pitched the idea of a National DPP lifestyle change program pilot to Medicaid MCOs.
 Prior to the MAHP meeting, MAHP assisted MDHHS in sending out a survey to the attending MCOs to assess the MCOs’ current efforts around diabetes prevention.
 The Michigan team considered the survey to be an important step for partner engagement as it allowed them to structure their pilot proposal to complement the work of the MCOs.

 The MCO pilot was framed as “free to the MCO” and as an opportunity for MCOs to work with experienced CDC-recognized organizations and receive technical assistance from the state.
-It was also presented as an opportunity to set up the necessary processes that may be required of MCOs if the program becomes a statewide Medicaid benefit.
+It was also presented as an opportunity to set up the necessary processes that may be required of MCOs if the program became a statewide Medicaid benefit.

 Selecting MCOs